Software Defined Internet Exchange

 5. Full Proxy

 An Internet exchange point (IXP) is a physical location through which Internet infrastructure companies such as Internet Service Providers (ISPs) and CDNs connect.
 These locations exist on the “edge” of different networks and allow network providers to share transit outside their network.

 IXPs will run BGP.
 Also, it is essential to understand that Internet exchange point participants often require that the BGP NEXT_HOP specified in UPDATE messages be that of the peer’s IP address, as a matter of policy.

 Route Server

 There is no routing for forwarding, so there is a huge need for innovation.
-They usually consist of small teams making innovation easy to introduce.
+They usually consist of small teams, making innovation easy to introduce.
 Fear is one of the primary emotions that prohibit innovation, and one thing that creates fear is Loss of Service.

 • A key point.
 Internet Exchange Design

-SDX, a software-defined internet exchange, is an SDN solution from the combined efforts of Princeton and UC Berkeley.
+SDX, a software-defined internet exchange, is an SDN solution based on the combined efforts of Princeton and UC Berkeley.
 It aims to address IXP pain points (listed below) by deploying additional SDN controllers and OpenFlow-enabled switches.
 It doesn’t try to replace the entire classical IXP architecture with something new but rather augments existing designs with a controller-based solution, enhancing IXP traffic engineering capabilities.
 However, the risks associated with open-source dependencies shouldn’t be ignored.

-Software Defined Internet Exchange: IXP Pain Points
+Challenges: Software Defined Internet Exchange: IXP Pain Points

 BGP is great for scalability and reducing complexity but severely limits how networks deliver traffic over the Internet.
 One tricky thing to do with BGP is good inbound TE.
 The issue is that IP routing is destination-based, so your neighbor decides where traffic enters the network.
 It’s not your decision.

-• The main pain points for IXP networks:
+The main pain points for IXP networks:

 As already mentioned, routing is based on the destination IP prefix.
 BGP selects and exports routes for destination prefixes only.
 It doesn’t match other criteria in the packet header, such as source IP address or port number.
-Therefore, it cannot help application steer, which would be helpful in IXP networks.
+Therefore, it cannot help with application steering, which would be helpful in IXP networks.

 Secondly, you can only influence direct neighbors.
 There is no end-to-end control, and it’s hard to influence neighbors that you are not peering.
 Some BGP attributes don’t carry across multiple ASes; others may be recognized differently among vendors.
 We also use a lot of de-aggregation to TE.
 Everyone is doing this, which is why we have the problem of 540,000 prefixes on the Internet.
 De-aggregation and multihoming create lots of scalability challenges.